angela1C/Fundamentals-of-Data-Analysis-Project-2019/README.md

 # Fundamentals_Data_Analysis_Project-2019
-This is the repository for project for Fundamentals of Data Analysis at GMIT 2019.
+This is the repository for my project for the Fundamentals of Data Analysis at GMIT 2019.

 This assessment concerns the well-known tips dataset and the Python packages seaborn and jupyter.
 The project is broken into three parts, as follows.